METRO MANILA | The Best Pancit Malabon in the City

 A TYPICAL BILAO OF PANCIT MALABON

-To be sure, there are still pancit Malabon restaurants that I’ve yet to try and those I’ve already tried but wasn’t able to note or even take pictures of.
+To be sure, there are still pancit Malabon restaurants that I’ve yet to try.
 So, I will definitely update this article from time to time as I try new pancit places in the city.
 If you also have suggestions for the best pancit Malabon, just drop a comment and I will try my best to visit it too.

 Note that this list is not in any order.
 My advice is to try each one out, as they almost always have something unique to offer.